 The notion that Ukraine is not a country, but a historical part of Russia, appears to be deeply ingrained in the minds of Russian leadership.
 Competing interpretations of history have turned into a key ingredient of the deepening dispute between Russia and the West and a subject that Putin in particular appears to feel unusually passionate about.
-In this article, Dr Björn Alexander Duben explores the question, is it historically accurate to claim has never truly been a nation or state in its own right?
+In this article, Dr Björn Alexander Düben explores the question, is it historically accurate to claim that Ukraine has never truly been a nation or state in its own right??

 For more than twenty years, Vladislav Surkov was a known quantity in Vladimir Putin’s Kremlin.
 Dubbed the ‘Grey Cardinal’ and the Kremlin’s main ideologist, Surkov is commonly regarded as the mastermind of Putin’s Ukraine policy which plunged Moscow into open conflict with the West.
 By late February 2020, however, he had apparently fallen from grace and was unexpectedly sacked from his position as personal advisor to the president.
 Surkov has been prone to making frank, off-the-cuff public remarks that stand in marked contrast to the omertà practiced by most of Putin’s inner circle, offering rare glimpses into what policymakers in the Kremlin appear to be thinking.
 True to form, within days of his dismissal he stirred up fresh controversy by publicly questioning the existence of Ukrainian statehood.
 In an interview published on 26 February, Surkov stated that “there is no Ukraine.
 There is Ukrainian-ness.
 That is, a specific disorder of the mind.
 An astonishing enthusiasm for ethnography, driven to the extreme.”
 Surkov went on to claim that Ukraine is “a muddle instead of a state. […] But there is no nation.
 There is only a brochure, ‘The Self-Styled Ukraine’, but there is no Ukraine.”